 Let’s be honest; remodeling projects make homeowners nervous and anxious.
 As negative as that sounds, and as much as it may make you rethink your project, remodeling doesn’t have to be stressful.

 Check out our top five steps to surviving a kitchen remodeling project.
 Some of these ideas will feel more like a camping trip in the luxury of your own home or as if you’re living in a very nice dorm room.
 Ready?
 Here we go.

-- Store them in small containers that can fit easily into a mini-fridge if your refrigerator is going to be out of commission as well.
+- Store them in small containers that can fit easily into a mini-fridge if your refrigerator is also out of commission.

 Unless you plan to eat out or dine on fast food for the duration of the project, you’ll need somewhere to prepare meals while your kitchen is out of service.
 Create a temporary kitchen by following these steps:

-- Buy some inexpensive shelving to put under the table so all other items are somewhat out of the way.
+- Buy some inexpensive shelving to put under the table so all other items are out of the way.

-- Move the microwave, toaster, toaster oven, can opener, and coffee maker, and place them on the table.
+- Move the microwave, toaster, toaster oven, can opener, and coffee maker and place them on the table.
 This is their new home until the kitchen is finished.

 - Move several easy-to-make foods such as oatmeal, cereal, and canned foods and place them on the shelves under the table.